- ECTS- 120 credits

 Knowledge control

-https://mcc.umontpellier.fr/ groups all the teaching units (UE) and their knowledge control methods.
+https://mcc.umontpellier.fr/ groups together all the teaching units (UE) and their assessment procedures.

 Internships, tutored projects

-A bibliographic project will be conducted in the first semester of M2 on a current research topic.
+A bibliographic project will be carried out in the first semester of M2 on a topical research theme.

-Two research internships in an academic or private laboratory (2 months and 6 months) will be conducted during the training.
+Two research internships in an academic or private laboratory (2 months and 6 months) will be carried out during the course.

 Program

-The Master is organized in four semesters, each of which constitutes a progressive specialization.
-Each semester has 30 ECTS and must be validated independently (there is no inter-semester compensation).
-To validate each year, the two semesters must be validated separately and to obtain the diploma, the two years must be validated.
+The Master's program is organized into four semesters, each of which represents a progressive specialization.
+Each semester comprises 30 ECTS and must be taken independently (there is no inter-semester compensation).
+To validate each year, the 2 semesters must be validated separately, and to obtain the diploma, the 2 years must be validated.

-The first year presents a strong mutualization with the other courses of the Master of Physics, in particular with the course Physics of the Living Matter.
-It specializes in the second semester, and especially in the third semester, with mutualizations with the Masters of Chemistry and Mechanics of Montpellier.
-The 4th semester is dedicated to the long internship at the end of the program.
+The first year features a high degree of mutualization with other Physics Master's courses, in particular with the Physics of Living Matter course.
+In the second semester, and especially in the third semester, the program becomes more specialized, with mutualization with the Montpellier Masters in Chemistry and Mechanics.
+The 4th semester is devoted to a long internship at the end of the program.

 Select a program